unocss/unocss/README.md

 })
 ```

-Note is an advanced feature, you might need to read some code to take the full power of it.
+You might need to read some code to take the full power of it.

 </details>